First Nations Clean Energy Business Fund — Capacity Funding

 - The proposed project must be located in British Columbia.

-- First Nation "bands" as defined by the Indian Act (Canada)
+- First Nation bands as defined by the Indian Act (Canada)

 - Indigenous governing bodies established by Indigenous peoples

-- Feasibility studies
+- Feasibility studies for clean energy projects.

-- Community energy planning
+- Community energy planning activities.

-- Engagement with project proponents
+- Engagement with project proponents, including financial analysis of potential projects.

-- Major equipment orders
+- Major equipment orders required for project execution.

-- Construction commencement
+- Project construction commencement expenses.

-- Final project design
+- Final project design costs.

 There are evaluation and selection criteria for the First Nations Clean Energy Business Fund (FNCEBF) grant: